Janssen Lab at UMC Utrecht

 Aniek Janssen

-PI — a.janssen-2@umcutrecht.nl
+Group leader — a.janssen-2@umcutrecht.nl

 “After enjoying the beautiful nature as well as science in Northern California during my postdoctoral work with Gary Karpen (UCB/LBNL), I moved back to the Netherlands in 2019 to start my own lab.
 Besides talking about flies and chromatin, I am a big fan of hiking, running and fine dining.”